garcias/Chem122-2016/vsepr/draw.md

 Load the Molfile `NO3.mol`.

 1. Arrange so that all 4 atoms lie in the *xy* plane, i.e., the molecular plane is in the screen plane.
-Draw both the ball-and-stick and Kekulé representations.
+Draw a quick sketch of the ball-and-stick representation; then draw the Kekulé structure.
 2. Rotate so the molecular plane lies in the *xz* plane, i.e., is exactly perpendicular to the screen surface; and with one O atom pointing directly to the right, i.e., one N–O bond aligns with the *x* axis.
 One of the O atoms should be obscured by another.
-Draw the ball-and-stick representation.
+Sketch the ball-and-stick representation.
 3. Rotate about the *x* axis 20 degrees, so that the molecular plane tilts down and forms a 20-degree angle with the *xz* plane.
 All atoms and bonds should now be visible.
-4. Draw the ball-and-stick representation.
+Sketch the ball-and-stick representation again.
-5. Draw the Kekulé representation: replace circles with atomic symbols, the front N-O bond with a wedge, and the back N-O bond with a dashed line.
+4. Draw the molecule with Kekulé representation: replace circles with atomic symbols, the front N-O bond with a wedge, and the back N-O bond with a dashed line.

 ## Exercise: Drawing molecules with tetrahedral geometry (SN=4)

+Organic molecules with tetrahedral geoemtry have a variety of standard "poses" relative to the plane of a page or screen.
+Each one is important for different situations in chemical research, and their Kekulé representations are different.

 Load the Molfile `CH4.mol`.

-1. Arrange so that one bond points straight out of the screen and three others form a tripod pointing into the screen.
+1. **Tripod pose** is the classic view shown in general chemistry textbooks.
+Rotate so that two C–H bonds are in the *xy* (screen) plane, one pointing directly up, another to the lower right.
 (Use mouse or touch interface if necessary.)
+The other two bonds should not be in the screen plane; one should completely obscure the other.
+Sketch the ball-and-stick representation.
+2. Rotate about the *x* axis -20 degrees, so the "top" C–H bond is still *mostly* pointing up, but tilted slightly toward you out of the screen plane; and so all C–H bonds are clearly visible.
+Sketch the ball-and-stick representation, next to the previous one for comparison.
+3. Draw this view using Kekulé notation.
+4. **Natta pose** is common in hydrocarbon and polymer chemistry.
+Rotate CH<sub>4</sub> so that two C–H bonds are in the screen plane, one pointing to the lower left, another to the lower right.
+The molecule should look as if it stands on two "legs", one to either side; and has two “arms”, twisted 90 degrees from the legs.
+One “arm” should obscure the other.
+Sketch the ball-and-stick representation.
+5. Rotate about the *y* axis about 20 degrees, so that both “arms” are now visible.
+Sketch the ball-and-stick representation, next to the previous one for comparison.
+6. Draw this view using Kekulé notation.
+7. **Fischer pose** is critical for study of carbohydrates.
+Starting with the Natta pose above, undo the *y* axis rotation so that one “arm” obscures the others.
+Rotate about the *x* axis 90 degress, so that two bonds point out of the screen plane and toward you; while the other two bonds point out of the screen plane and away from you.
+8. Sketch the ball-and-stick representation; then draw it using Kekulé notation.
+9. **Newman pose** is necessary to explain specific phenomena in organic chemistry, such as rotation barriers and preferred conformations.
+Arrange so that one bond points straight into the screen (and is thus obscured by the C atom), while three others form a tripod pointing out of the screen toward you.
 You should see three-fold symmetry.
-Draw the ball-and-stick representation.
-2. Rotate so that two C–H bonds are in the *xy* (screen) plane, one pointing directly up, another to the lower right.
-The other two bonds should not be in the screen plane.
-3. Rotate about the *x* axis -20 degrees, so the "top" C–H bond is still *mostly* pointing up, but tilted slightly toward you out of the screen plane; and so all C–H bonds are clearly visible.
-Draw the ball-and-stick representation.
-4. Redraw with Kekulé notation.
-5. Starting with view (2) above, rotate about the *y* axis 90 degrees, so that the C–H that was pointing to the lower right before, is now pointing toward you and slightly downward out of the screen plane.
-Then rotate about the x axis 30 degrees, so the “top” C–H bond is tilted slightly toward you out of the screen plane.
-6. Draw with Kekulé notation.
-7. Rotate CH<sub>4</sub> so that two C–H bonds are in the screen plane, one pointing to the lower left, another to the lower right.
-The molecule should look as if it stands on two "legs", one to either side; and has two “arms”, twisted 90 degrees from the legs.
-8. Draw with Kekulé notation, and be sure to distort the top two "arm" bond so they are not obscuring each other.
-(It may help to rotate about the *y* axis 10 degrees to see how this should look.)
+10. Sketch the ball-and-stick representation.
+There is no valid Kekulé representation.
+(In organic chemistry you will learn a specialized notation for this pose.)

 Load the Molfile `NH3.mol`.